Chapter 4 Performing spatial operations in R

 ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-You can always check if this worked by looking to your global environment on the righ hand side and seeing if this ‘lic_prem’ object has appeared.
+You can always check if this worked by looking to your global environment on the right hand side and seeing if this ‘lic_prem’ object has appeared.
 If it has, you should see it has 65535 observations (rows), and 36 variables (columns).

 View(lic_prem)